 Furthermore, our Wyoming subsidiary has worked for more than five years with state and local conservation groups in an effort to protect the Greater Sage Grouse.
 The Greater Sage Grouse, which is found in sagebrush country in the western United States, is the largest grouse in North America.
-The bird's numbers began declining in the second half of the 20th century in many areas, resulting in the U.S. Fish and Wildlife Service (USFWS) proposing the Greater Sage Grouse as a candidate for protection under the Endangered Species Act.
+The bird's numbers began declining in the second half of the 20th century in many areas, resulting in the USFWS proposing the Greater Sage Grouse as a candidate for protection under the Endangered Species Act.
 Arch's Wyoming subsidiary is a member of the Thunder Basin Grassland Prairie Ecosystem Association.
 This association, which won a U.S. Department of Interior Good Neighbor Award for its efforts, was created to develop core protection areas and to provide stipulations for development within these areas as part of an effort to conserve and expand the species through habitat enhancement.
 Candidate conservation agreements for the sage grouse were developed and approved by the USFWS, and act to protect and enhance habitat critical to the bird's ongoing success.

 Arch Resources has fully reclaimed and released nearly 16,000 acres in southern Wyoming.
 These acres have been restored to a level that exceeds pre-mining conditions, and support rich wildlife and livestock grazing populations.
-This reclamation effort, completed in strict accordance with permits issued by the State of Wyoming under the federal SMCRA regulations, completes the lifecycle of mining on these acres and includes the termination of the Medicine Bow mine permit and large portions of the Seminoe II mine permit.
+This reclamation effort, completed in strict accordance with permits issued by the State of Wyoming under the federal SMCRA regulations, completes the lifecycle of mining on these acres.
 This constitutes the final approved reclamation of over 98 percent of the area of mining disturbance.
 The remaining 2 percent footprint has yet to complete its 10-year waiting period and is scheduled to do so in the near term.